Marine Transportation System

 MTS matters?
 Of course it does.
 This blog highlights information that we find interesting and on point–reports, stories, data, studies, opinions, and developments in policy and business.
 And maybe there will be an occasional diversion just to keep things interesting.
 Comments and corrections are welcome.

-• Paul Bea gave a start to MTS Matters and is blogger-in-chief.
-His government, public affairs, and policy work in Washington, D.C. has covered nearly 40 years, most of that centered on the port/maritime sector and the MTS.
+- Paul Bea gave a start to MTS Matters and is blogger-in-chief.
+His government, public affairs, and policy work in Washington, D.C. has covered over 40 years, most of that centered on the port/maritime sector and the MTS.
 In 2006 he left the public sector and started PHB Public Affairs.
 He advises public entity, private sector, and association clients.
 Marine highway, port and goods movement infrastructure issues are among those that engage his time and interest.
 His affiliations include The Ferguson Group LLC and Maritime Transport & Logistics Advisors, LLC.

 (Make MTS Matters a regular stop on your browser: 1) bookmark the page, 2) use the RSS Feed link at top, or 3) be notified of new postings by following “pbea” on Twitter.)